Michelle Holt scams Defense Department of $1.4 million

 “One would certainly hop they have dotted this ‘i,’ crossed this ‘t,’” he said.

-Curtis Kalin, communications director at Citizens for Government Waste, said it was an “outrageous fraud,” but added it was too common in a federal government woefully unable to spot financial shenanigans by employees.
+Curtis Kalin, communications director at Citizens Against Government Waste, said it was an “outrageous fraud,” but added it was too common in a federal government woefully unable to spot financial shenanigans by employees.

 “The fact that this crime continued for 17 years underscores the incredibly lax internal controls at DOD and should light a fire underneath all federal agencies to beef up scrutiny of their overtime systems so that fraud on this scale can never happen again,” he said.

-Note: * (Correction: This updated version of the article has been changed to correct an inaccurate description of the pay period.)